 1860's Pair of Staffordshire Figures of Scottish Children Large Sheep

-A very fine pair of 19th century Victorian Staffordshire figures of children (Royal children?
-Queen Victorian & Albert's children?) posing with 2 large and rather fantastical looking sheep.
+A very fine and rare pair of 19th century Victorian Staffordshire figures of children (Royal children?
+Queen Victoria & Albert's children?) posing with 2 large and rather fantastical looking oversized sheep.
 They are beautifully rendered and modeled in hand decorated and painted polychrome.

 Staffordshire Figures were a cultural phenomenon, as much as a collectible pottery genre.
 To us, they impart statements on class, rural life, pop culture, authors, royalty and literary stars, politicians, workers, rural folks, occupations and the early movers and shakers.
 They are early British folk art at its best.